dwadden/dygiepp/README.md

 A `Dockerfile` is provided with the Pytorch + CUDA + CUDNN base image for a full-stack GPU install.
 It will create conda environments `dygiepp` for modeling & `ace-event-preprocess` for ACE05-Event preprocessing.

 By default the build downloads datasets and dependencies for all tasks.
 This takes a long time and produces a large image, so you will want to comment out unneeded datasets/tasks in the Dockerfile.

 - Comment out unneeded task sections in `Dockerfile`.
 - Build container: `docker build --tag dygiepp:dev <dygiepp-repo-dirpath>`
 - Run the container interactively, mount this project dir to /dygiepp/: `docker run --gpus all -it --ipc=host -v <dygiepp-repo-dirpath>:/dygiepp/ --name dygiepp dygiep:dev`

+**NOTE**: This Dockerfile was added in a PR from a contributor.
+I haven't tested it, so it's not "officially supported".
+More PR's are welcome, though.

 ## Training a model